PhilDL/ts-ghost/packages/ts-ghost-admin-api/README.md

 - `input` will accept browse parameters like `page`, `limit`, `order`, `filter`.
 And read parameters are `id` or `slug`.
 - `output` is the same for both methods and let you specify `fields` to output (to not have the full object) and some Schema specific `include`.
 For example getting the posts including their Authors.

-*Ghost Content API doesn't work well when you mix `fields` and `include` output, so in most case you shouldn't*
+*Ghost Admin API doesn't work well when you mix `fields` and `include` output, so in most case you shouldn't*

 ## `input`